Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Higgs Signal and Event Selections

 with

 where $\phi_{1,2}$ are the azimuthal angles of the two leptons ($e$ or $\mu$) in the transverse plane, and $\phi_{\rm MET}$ is the azimuthal angle of the transverse missing energy.
-However, we found that the requirement on the physical momentum fractions $0 < x_1,x_2 < 1$ is more restrictive than requiring $C_{\rm MET} >0$ as suggested in Refs~\cite{Chen:2015nta,Aaboud:2018oqm}.
 Figure~\ref{fig:centrality} shows the centrality $C_{\rm MET}$ for the FCNH signal from $t \to c h^0$ and the dominant background $t\bar{t}jj$.
-It is clear that $0 < x_1,x_2 < 1$ leads to $C_{\rm MET} > 1$.
+This is found to be less stringent than the requirement on the physical momentum fractions $0 < x_i < 1, i = 1,2$, which leads to $C_{\rm MET} > 1$.